How to install cPanel & WHM

 This document describes how to troubleshoot problems with your cPanel & WHM installation.

-This document describes how to install cPanel DNSOnly™ on your server.
+This document describes how to install cPanel DNSOnly® on your server.

-This document provides some helpful links to view after you install cPanel & WHM.
+It's important to perform some basic tasks after you install cPanel & WHM.

 When you install cPanel & WHM, the installer will detect whether your server resides on a NAT-configured network.